Changing the way the world thinks

 According to the Population Council's founder, John D. Rockefeller 3rd, the reason to care about population is "to improve the quality of people's lives, to help make it possible for individuals everywhere to develop their full potential."
 Throughout its history, the Council's unique role has been to conduct and disseminate research that changes the way the world thinks about critical health and development issues.

-Our more than 600 staff members from 33 countries in 18 offices conduct research and implement programs in more than 50 countries around the world.
+Our staff members conduct research and implement programs in more than 50 countries around the world.
 Working with governments and civil society organizations, they combine excellence in demographic studies, operations research, technical assistance, basic biomedical research on reproductive physiology and HIV, and the development of new contraceptives and products to prevent the transmission of HIV.
 We also improve the research capacity of reproductive and population scientists in developing countries through grants, fellowships, and support of research centers.

 The Population Council conducts research worldwide to improve policies, programs, and technologies in three areas: HIV and AIDS; poverty, gender, and youth; and reproductive health.